mmusal/mmusal.github.io/_posts/BYM_Model.md

 * D is the N by N diagonal matrix with the number of neighbors for each areal unit.
 * I is the N by N identity matrix.
 * A is the N by N adjacency matrix.
 Using these matrices as input, the function "scale_nb_components" calculates the geometric mean of the variances which are on the diagonal of $Q^{-1}$ matrix diagonal.
 This in turn ensures that the prior of $\phi$ will have a standard deviation of 1.
 We will also set the prior of $\theta$ as 1.
+This is necessary to be able to interpret $\sigma$ as the overall standard deviation of combined $\phi$ and $\theta$ terms.

 We will include a time component t which will modify the equation.
 For now we will focus on STAN program.